 Acknowledgements.
-Comments and suggestions from Andrew Robertson and Steve Zebiak improved the quality of this paper.
+Comments and suggestions from Andrew Robertson, Steve Zebiak and two anonymous reviewers improved the quality of this paper.
 We thank Benno Blumenthal for the IRI Data Library.
-IRI is supported by its sponsors and NOAA Office of Global Programs Grant number NA07GP0213.
+IRI is supported by its sponsors and NOAA Office of Global Programs Grant NA07GP0213.